-Jesus laid this principle out clearly in John 15:5-6, which says, “I am the vine; you are the branches.
-If a man remains in me and I in him, he will bear much fruit; apart from me you can do nothing.
+Jesus laid this principle out clearly in John 15:5-6, which says, “I am the vine.
+You are the branches.
+If a man remains in me and I in him, he will bear much fruit.
+Apart from me you can do nothing.
 If anyone does not remain in me, he is like a branch that is thrown away and withers.”

 Can you see why it is so important to get your every deep, spiritual need met by God alone?
 My husband can’t give this type of consistent love, joy, peace, etc. And I can’t give him love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control apart from Christ.
-Apart from Christ I can do no good thing, because apart from Christ I wither as I try to make my husband fill me.
+Apart from Christ I can do no good thing.
+That is because apart from Christ I wither as I try to make my husband fill me.
 When I do this I drain my husband and my marriage.

 John 15:9 continues, “As the father has loved me, so have I loved you.
 Now remain in my love.”
-Now, my sweet friend, I know what it is like to walk the rocky paths of a difficult marriage.
+Now, my friend, I know what it is like to walk the rocky paths of a difficult marriage.
 I understand the loneliness, the desperation, the frustrations.
 But I also know what it’s like to have a wonderful, fulfilling, romantic, awesome marriage.

 My husband is basically the same man today as he was when things were not so good.
-God has worked on his heart and made some changes in him but nothing I’ve ever done had the power to change him.
+God has worked on his heart and made some changes in him.
+But nothing I’ve ever done had the power to change him.